THE

 and which is technically known as vyapti.

-The Buddhist conception of vyapti
+the buddhist conception of vyapti

 stands for an invariable necessary connection.

-Vyapti is a necessary bond because of the fact that it is rooted in
+vyapti is a necessary bond because of the fact that it is rooted in

 what is technically known as svabhava